rocq-community/rocq-community.github.io/index.md

 Below is a categorized list of active projects currently hosted in coq-community.
 A star :star: indicates that the project is recommended for (re)use, while a warning sign :warning: indicates that the project is experimental or for other reasons not currently recommended for (re)use.
+Independently of stars or warnings, a rooster :rooster: indicates that a project is part of the [Coq Platform](https://github.com/coq/platform), a distribution of Coq together with many generally useful libraries, plugins and tools.

 ### Automation